Tips from a VP R&D who also manages the software release management process

 Knowledge comes from experience, as most of you would likely agree.
 Today, I’m a CTO, but I put in the legwork, starting my career as a software engineer before moving to manage both development/QA teams and the release management pipeline.
 Throughout my career, I’ve worked on hundreds of projects, some with poor software release processes—even no process at all—and others with well-defined release pipelines.
 In this blog post, I’d like to share with you some of the practices that may be harming your software release process.
-Don’t worry, I’m also going to let you in on how to get the release process right.
+Don’t worry, I’m also going to let you in on how to get the release management process right.
 But first, let’s talk about software delivery.

 Many applications today are web-based, meaning they’re either cloud compliant or cloud-native.
 But not all applications are appropriate for the cloud, and so a large portion of enterprise solutions are hybrid or on-premise deployments.

 On another front, open-source packages are playing a major role in web development as well as in standalone applications.
 Automation has also become a must for many companies.
 And mobile is another important market, with many frameworks supporting mobile development.

 Generally speaking, it’s a great time to be in the software industry.
 But what effect has this evolution had on software release management process?
 In terms of tooling, there has certainly been a huge positive impact:

 - Many services today offer continuous integration and continuous delivery as a service, which eliminates the need to deal with underlying infrastructure and configuration and requires that only the pipeline steps be maintained.

 - More open-source packages for CI/CD are available now than ever before.
 Jenkins, for example, can be used on-premises if there is no SaaS solution to fit your needs.
 Build and testing tools such as Cmake and the Google C++ Testing Framework can be used in the C++ ecosystem as well as C++ API for Selenium.

 - General IT automation solutions like Ansible or infrastructure as code packages such as Terraform are also available.